What are the costs of buying my first home?

-It’s not just a deposit you need to budget for when buying a house – there are lots of other costs to factor-in, such as mortgage costs and legal fees.
+It’s not just a deposit you need to budget for when buying a house – there are lots of other costs to factor in.

-If you don’t have the money to pay an arrangement fee upfront you can usually add it onto your mortgage loan – but you will pay interest on it as well.
+If you don’t have the money to pay an arrangement fee upfront you can usually add it onto your mortgage loan – but you will pay interest on it.

 Lender’s valuation: Your lender will conduct a valuation survey to ensure the property is worth what you’re planning to pay for it.
-They will arrange it but you will need to cover the cost, typically between £200 – £400.
+They will arrange it, but you will need to cover the cost, typically between £200 and £400.

 Survey: It’s a good idea to get your own independent survey done to check whether there are any problems with a property.
 There are two main kinds of survey – a home buyer report or a building survey (also known as a structural survey).